GeoinformationSystems/gazetteer/README.md

 # gazetteer
-The Gazeteer server application for the climatecharts web application.
+The Gazetteer server application for the climatecharts web application.
 Returns a JSON string with location information given geographic coordinates.

 # License